Biblical Financial Coaching

 Step Three

-Each month we re-score your card, review your progress, and hold you to the goals you set.
+Each month we meet to re-score your card, review your progress, and hold you to the goals you set.
 Faithfulness is the behavior; growth is the result.

 The Take Account Scorecard